kevinxu48/Data-410-Project-4/index.md

 In this project we will implement the LightGBM regressor.
 The LightGBM algorithm utilizes two techniques called Gradient-Based One-Side Sampling (GOSS) and Exclusive Feature Bundling (EFB) which allow the algorithm to run faster while maintaining a high level of accuracy

+The python implementation of LightGBM can use a dictionary to tune the hyperparameters.

 *Illustration of LightGBM Decision Tree Growth*

 ![lightgbm tree growth](https://user-images.githubusercontent.com/98488236/156248524-17d3be55-97f7-43ed-9691-e5552ba1c19d.png)